The first month of the autumn,

 UV index

-March through September, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an excessive health risk from exposure to the Sun's UV rays for average individuals.
+March through September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 12 in September interpret into the following advice:
+Note: The UV index of 12 in September translates into these instructions: